 3. Leverage an Intrusion Detection System (IDS)

 According to the DBIR, "at least one piece of ransomware was blocked by 18% of organizations through the year."
 Additionally, ransomware "presented a fairly good detection rate of 82% in simulated incident data."

 An Intrusion Detection System (IDS) looks for malicious activity by comparing network traffic logs to signatures that detect known malicious activity.
 When ransomware strikes, it’s important for your organization to be notified and investigate quickly.
 According to data from Crowdstrike, it should take mature organizations 10 minutes to investigate an intrusion.
 However, only 10% of organizations are able to meet this benchmark.
 (Source)

 Albert Network Monitoring is an IDS solution tailored to U.S. State, Local, Tribal, and Territorial (SLTT) government organizations.
 The custom signature set utilized by Albert enables it to be very effective in detecting ransomware.
-Organizations using Albert that are affected by ransomware are typically notified within six minutes of malicious activity.
+Organizations using Albert that are affected by ransomware go from event detection to notification within six minutes of malicious activity.

 Takeaways from the DBIR

 Ransomware threats continue to increase, especially for the public sector.
 Basic cyber hygiene is an effective strategy for limiting the success of ransomware attacks.